d99kris/nmail/README.md

 Verbose logging can also be enabled by setting `verbose_logging=1` in `~/.nmail/main.conf`.

-**Warning:** With verbose logging actual email contents may be present in the resulting log file.
-Please edit the log file and remove any email message content that is private, before sharing the log file.
+An extra verbose logging mode is also supported.
+It produces very large log files with detailed information.
+The extra verbose logs typically contain actual email contents.
+Review and edit such logs to remove any private information before sharing.
+To enable extra verbose logging:

+    nmail --extraverbose

+Extra verbose logging can also be enabled by setting `verbose_logging=2` in `~/.nmail/main.conf`.

 Email List